Historical development

 - Development and improvement of the capacity of educational systems to engage in national strategies for educational monitoring and improvement (Wagemaker, 2014, pp.13)

 ILSAs are typically organized as cross-national and cross-sectional studies, providing information about a population and area of interest for a specific point in time in the participating countries or regions so that the participating entities can learn from each other.
-However, these comparisons across countries, and often across cultures, involve considerable challenges (Lietz et al., 2017).
-Therefore, measuring trends within countries is an even more important objective for many ILSAs; these are conducted at regular intervals (e.g., PISA every three years; TIMSS every four years; PASEC, PIRLS, and TALIS every five years) so that regularly participating countries can compare their own results over time and make informed decisions for improving their education systems.
+However, comparisons across countries, and often across cultures, involve considerable challenges (Lietz et al., 2017).
+Therefore, measuring trends within countries is an even more important objective for many ILSAs; these are conducted at regular intervals (e.g., PISA every three years; SEA-PLM and TIMSS every four years; ICCS, ICILS, IELS, PASEC, PIRLS, and TALIS every five years) so that regularly participating countries can compare their own results over time and make informed decisions for improving their education systems.
+Discussions are also ongoing about longitudinal investigations, which have been conducted, for example, as optional specifications, such as in ICILS 2018 with the 'ICILS Teacher Panel 2020".

 Dealing with differences